Funk Island is 40km east of Fogo Island off the coast of Newfoundland.

 Nine seabird species nest on the island – Northern Fulmar, Northern Gannet, Herring Gull, Great Black-backed Gull, Black-legged Kittiwake, Common Murre, Thick-billed Murre, Razorbill and Atlantic Puffin.
 By far the most numerous of these seabirds is the Common Murre.
-Its colony stretches from west to east, over the entire spine of the island, forming the largest breeding site of Common Murre in the world.
+Its colony stretches from west to east, over the entire spine of the island.

 3. Bagging and Tagging Murres